On thermodynamics of compact objects: Thermodynamics in curved spacetime and thermodynamic volume

 \subsection{The global picture and the role of thermodynamic volume}

-The global thermodynamic characteristics of a strongly gravitating system are of interest for observers far away from the gravitational potential.
-For a generic discussion here, we write down global extensive thermodynamic variables in terms of their local counterparts by assuming additivity.
-This is expected for a variaty of matter sources, and will be explicitly verified for non-interacting gas in later subsections.
+The global thermodynamic characteristics of a strongly gravitating system are of interest to observers far away from the gravitational potential.
+For a generic discussion here, we write down global extensive thermodynamic variables in terms of their local counterparts by assuming additivity~\cite{Weinberg:1972kfs}.
+This is expected for a variety of matter sources and will be explicitly verified for non-interacting gas in later subsections.
 Thermodynamic potentials are then obtained by appropriately integrating the corresponding potential energy density such as

-where $\sqrt{A\,B}=\sqrt{-g}$ is the determinant of the metric and $R$ denotes the boundary of the matter distribution. $U$, $F$ and $\Omega$ are the total internal energy, Helmholtz free energy and the grand potential, respectively.
-The total number of particles $N$ and entropy $S$ are associated with the spatial integral of the conserved currents and given as
+where the factor $\sqrt{A\,B}$ comes from the term $\sqrt{-g}$, with $g$ being determinant of the metric, and $R$ denotes the boundary of the matter distribution. $U$, $F$, and $\Omega$ are the total internal energy, Helmholtz free energy, and the grand potential, respectively.
+The energy densities multiplied by $\sqrt{B}$ can be interpreted as the redshifted values measured at spatial infinity.
+The total number of particles $N$ and the entropy $S$ are defined through the spatial integral of the temporal components of the conserved currents $J^{\mu}$ and $S^{\mu}$ (with $\sqrt{-g}$ in the integrand).
+Considering that the densities are given as $n=-J^{\mu}u_{\mu}$ and $s=-S^{\mu}u_{\mu}$, and that the four-velocity in the rest frame of fluid becomes $u^{\mu}=(1/\sqrt{B},0,0,0)$, it is obtained that

+where the factor $\sqrt{B}$ drops out from each integrand and the volume element becomes the geometric one.

-Let's start from the canonical ensemble to verify the conventional thermodynamics.
+Let's consider the canonical ensemble to verify the conventional thermodynamics.
 Given the Helmholtz free energy density $f=\rho-s\,T$ and the Tolman's law Eq.~(\ref{eq:Tolman}), we can first obtain the fundamental equation

 Then, taking the total differential of the Helmholtz free energy $F$ and implementing Eqs.~(\ref{fdiff}) and (\ref{eq:Tolman}), we have